 \section{Introduction}

-Visual object tracking (VOT)~\cite{tra1,tra2,tra5,tra6} aims at capturing the target labeled in the first frame in subsequent frames~\cite{rgbtREVIEW} and has widespread applications in autonomous driving~\cite{drive1,drive2,uav}, embodied artificial intelligence~\cite{robot1,robot2}, and human-computer interaction~\cite{human1,human2}.
-Despite the significant progress achieved by solely RGB-based trackers, they lead to drifting or missing the object in complex scenarios due to the inherent limitations of visible sensors, such as background clutter and low illumination.
-Therefore, some researchers attempt to enhance the robustness of trackers by introducing auxiliary modalities to develop various multi-modal object tracking tasks, such as RGB-Thermal (RGB-T)~\cite{lasher,rgbtbenchmark,li2020challenge}, RGB-Depth (RGB-D)~\cite{rgbd1k,DepthTrack,ying2024temporal}, and RGB-Event (RGB-E)~\cite{visevent,swineft}.
+Visual object tracking (VOT)~\cite{tra1,tra2,tra5,tra6} aims to localize the target annotated in the first frame throughout subsequent frames~\cite{rgbtREVIEW} and underpins a wide range of applications in autonomous driving~\cite{drive1,drive2,uav}, embodied artificial intelligence~\cite{robot1,robot2}, and human–computer interaction~\cite{human1,human2}.
+Despite the significant progress of RGB-only trackers, they can still drift or miss the target in complex scenarios due to the inherent limitations of visible-spectrum sensors, such as background clutter and low illumination.
+To enhance robustness, recent works introduce auxiliary modalities and develop multi-modal tracking tasks, including RGB-Thermal (RGB-T)~\cite{lasher,rgbtbenchmark,li2020challenge}, RGB-Depth (RGB-D)~\cite{rgbd1k,DepthTrack,ying2024temporal}, and RGB-Event (RGB-E)~\cite{visevent,swineft}.